SyncfusionExamples/how-to-export-the-multiple-winForms-datagrid-s-sfdatagrid-s-into-multiple-worksheet-in-excel/README.md

-# how-to-export-the-multiple-winForms-datagrid-s-sfdatagrid-s-into-multiple-worksheet-in-excel
-How to export the multiple WinForms DataGrid's (SfDataGrid's) into multiple worksheet in Excel?
+# How to export the multiple WinForms DataGrid's (SfDataGrid's) into multiple worksheet in Excel?

 ## About the sample